TheWhyofFry/biflabgit/bifblast1.md

 This documentation is a primer for BifBlast!
 Herein I will list the goals and organization of the code/modules we will develop as a group.

-# Goals
-* Develop a core backend that can:
-	* Create a BLAST database from a list of sequences
-	* Perform arbitrary blasts against this database
-	* Parse the results
-	* Keep a reference of the created BLAST databases in a SQLite database
-	* Allow the module to be executed as a stand-alone application
-		* e.g. ``python -m bifblast --createdb MYBLASTDB --sequences MYSEQUENCES --dbtype nt``
-* Transform this into a neat Python package
-* Continuously update the Git repository

-## Core development
+# General usage of BioPython and NCBI BLAST utilities

+To get yourself familiar with essential concepts needed in this project, we'll be going over a few basic topics.
+First, we'll look at python modules (what they are) and then delve into completing simple BLAST tasks such as database generation and queries.
+Next, we'll see how you can use BioPython to facilitate this process.

-## Small introduction (recap?) of Python modules
+## Brief introduction (recap?) of Python modules

 Python modules allow the encapsulation of a set of functions and classes for re-use.
 It would be very redundant to copy all the code needed for the ``math`` module into your code to access the functions.
 In the simplest case, you can have a single python file with a bunch of functions, ``myfunctions.py``.
 In order for another script to use it, it has to import this file with ``import myfunctions``.
-Python has a set of paths where it looks for functions and gives an error if it didn't find the functions in the predefined path.
+Python has a set of paths where it looks for functions (including the current path) and gives an error if it didn't find the functions in the predefined path.
 You could, of course, add paths for python to search, but this gets very messy very quickly.
 This is why when you install python modules, they are put in a central location.
-This location may be accessible system-wide or in a local folder.
+This location may be accessible system-wide or in a directory that exists user's home folder.

 Usually, python stores (third-party) installed modules in a ``site-packages`` folder, so when you import something it will look inside this folder for the appropriate module.
 So if you enter ``import Bio`` it will import the ``site-packages/Bio`` module that exists as a subfolder.
 Modules may also contain ``submodules`` which can be imported using ``.`` as a separator, for instance ``import Bio.Seq``.
 To avoid using the ``Bio.`` prefix, one can also use ``from Bio import Seq`` and then access the ``Seq`` modules contents with ``Seq.``.

+Methods for installing python modules are discussed in conjunction with usage examples of BioPython in subsequent sections.

-## Small examples to get started
+## Examples to get started

 To help you get started, we'll look at some of the basic interfaces to BioPython as well as creating a BLAST database from the command line.
 The code will generally follow the BioPython [cookbook](http://biopython.org/DIST/docs/tutorial/Tutorial.html).
 These examples are merely to help you get familiar with everything.
-While your code may look similar in the end, please try not to copy-and-paste it.
+While your code may look similar in the end, please try not to copy-and-paste from here.

 ### Creating a BLAST database

 Creating a BLAST database is straightforward.
-You will need the [NCBI BLAST+ tools](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
+You will need the [NCBI BLAST+ tools](http://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
 Download the relevant file for your operating system and install (Windows: ``.exe``, Lab PCs: ``.x86_64.rpm``).
 These tools are also essential for BioPython's local BLAST functionality.
 You would also need a [test](./data/test.fsa) file for this exercise, although you can use your own FASTA file.

 The ``makeblastdb`` command is used to create BLAST databases.
 Specify at least an input FASTA file with the ``-in`` flag (test.fsa), the type of database (nucleotide/protein) with the ``-dbtype`` flag.
 The ``-out`` flag is used to name the output database, which will act as a reference when using it in a BLAST search.